heig-vd-dai-course/heig-vd-dai-course/99-resources-for-the-teaching-staff/README.md

   without the header and footer.
 - Create the feedback forms on [Framaform](https://framaforms.org/) for the feedback during the course (before the GAPS evaluations)

 - Hide (mark as _"outdated"_) all chapters feedback in [GitHub Discussions](https://github.com/orgs/heig-vd-dai-course/discussions/categories/polls)
 - Reset the [organization README](https://github.com/heig-vd-dai-course/.github)
   with the new information for the new academic year
+- Prepare and print all payement sheets for the semester

 ### Email sent before the 2024-2025 academic year